 On 10 May 2017, the EU Court of Justice delivered an important ruling on the residence rights of parents without a residence permit who take care of Dutch children.
 The verdict is named after one of the parents who brought the case to the Court of Justice: Chavez Vilchez.

 The verdict can be found here.

 The Court of Justice ruled that it is a violation of EU law if a Dutch child would be forced to move to outside the EU to follow his care-giving parent because this parent is not given a right of residence in the EU.
-In order to assess whether a child is indeed forced to move to outside the EU the authorities must take into account which parent provides the actual, day-to-day care for the child.
-The best interests’ of the child must be decisive, more specifically the authorities should consider: the age of the child, the physical/emotional development of the child, the relationship the child has with both its parents and the consequences for the child were it to be separated from its primary caregiving parent.
+To assess whether a child is indeed forced to move to outside the EU the authorities must consider which parent provides the actual, day-to-day care for the child.
+The best interests of the child must be decisive, more specifically the authorities should consider: the age of the child, the physical/emotional development of the child, the relationship the child has with both its parents and the consequences for the child were it to be separated from its primary caregiving parent.

 ◊ Read more in the news article: Naturalization, not with a Chavez-Vilchez residence permit?